 Step 1.
 Determine the IP Rating to suit the application

 Step 2.
 Choose the material to suit the environment

 Step 3.
 Select the size to suit internal components

 Step 4.
-Add mounting and ventilation accessories
+Add accessories including mounting brackets, ventilation and access options.

 This selection guide provides information to help select electrical enclosures.
 Following this guide will help to optimise the life of enclosures and internal components.

-IP Enclosures conform to IEC 62208 – Empty enclosures for low-voltage switchgear and controlgear assemblies.
+IP Enclosures conform to IEC62208 – Empty enclosures for low-voltage switchgear and controlgear assemblies.

 Scope and Application

 This selection guide applies to empty enclosures for low voltage switchgear and controlgear assemblies in accordance with IEC62208 where the rated voltage does not exceed 1000 V a.c. at frequencies not exceeding 1000 Hz or 1500 V d.c.
 For design and verification information, refer to our comments regarding electrical enclosures and IEC61439 Low voltage switchgear and controlgear assemblies.